Vermont

 COPPA (Children's Online Privacy Protection Act)

 COPPA requires websites and online services to obtain verifiable parental consent before collecting personal information from children under 13.
-This federal law applies in Vermont and complements the state's student privacy protections.
+This federal law applies in Vermont and complements the state's student privacy protections and the new AADC.

 Gramm-Leach-Bliley Act (GLBA)